rust-lang/rfcs/text/0000-feature-metadata.md

 `requires` will take the place of the feature dependency array that currently exists.
 Semantics will remain unchanged.

 This is a required key.
+If there are no requirements, an empty list should be provided (`requires = []`).

 ## `doc`

 `doc` is the most straightforward: it accepts markdown-flavored text, and should be thought of as the equivalent to a `#[doc(...)]` attribute.
-Like doc comments, the first line should be usable as a summary, though most use cases will only have one line.
+Like doc comments, the first line should be treated as a summary.

 There is nothing in this RFC that cargo `must` do with this action, since it is mainly intended for the consumption of `rustdoc` or `docs.rs`.
-However, it can be used for general diagnostic information.
+However, it can be used for general diagnostic information such as during `cargo add` or a possible `cargo info` command.

 ## `deprecated`